ROCm/hipfort/README.md

 These interfaces typically require to pass `type(c_ptr)` variables and the number of bytes to memory management (e.g. `hipMalloc`) and math library routines (e.g. `hipblasDGEMM`).

-If your compiler understands Fortran 2008 code (`f2008`), additional interfaces are compiled into the `hipfort` modules and libraries.
+If your compiler understands the Fortran 2008 (`f2008`) code constructs that occur in `hipfort`'s source and test files, additional interfaces are compiled into the `hipfort` modules and libraries.
 These directly take Fortran (array) variables and the number of elements instead of `type(c_ptr)` variables and the number of bytes, respectively.
-This reduces the chance to introduce compile-time and runtime errors into your code and makes it easier to read too.
+Therefore, they reduces the chance to introduce compile-time and runtime errors into your code and makes it easier to read too.

+> **NOTE**: If you plan to use the `f2008` interfaces, we recommend `gfortran` version `7.5.0` or newer as we have observed problems with older versions.

 ### Example